SO-Close-Vote-Reviewers/socvr-website-content/pages/faq.md

     "If there's something really bad and it has to go, then get it gone - otherwise, don't sweat the small stuff, it'll end up gone eventually - and if no one's seeing it - who cares?" <sup>[source](https://chat.stackoverflow.com/transcript/108179?m=39907227#39907227)</sup>
     del-pls is for posts that:
       - are _really_ bad, but which don't quite make it to abusive/spam (use flags for those)
-12. <a id="GEfM-limit-your-requests"></a><a id="ReqLimits"></a>Limit the number of requests you make, particularly `cv-pls` requests, to "reasonable" numbers and rates of posting.
+12. <a id="GEfM-limit-your-requests" href="#GEfM-limit-your-requests" class="hover-visible"></a><a id="ReqLimits"></a>Limit the number of requests you make, particularly `cv-pls` requests, to "reasonable" numbers and rates of posting.
 The exact limits are *not specified*.
     As to posting them too fast or too many in a row: People in the room start to notice that you're posting a lot of requests if it's more than about 5 in a row.
 It is suggested that you space out your requests over time.
     As to limiting the overall number that you post: Posting a `cv-pls` request is, basically, asking 4 other people to review and vote-to-close (VtC) the question.
 As such, the process of having `cv-pls` requests in SOCVR *can't work* unless people VtC on about 4 times as many `cv-pls` from other people than they post themselves, which means reviewing more than that number of questions, on average, as you won't necessarily VtC each question you review.
     As a result, this means that *if* you are routinely spending all 50 of your daily close-votes on questions which have been `cv-pls`ed (your own and others), then, *on average*, you should not post more than 10 `cv-pls` requests per day (e.g. You VtC on your 10 `cv-pls` requests and 40 `cv-pls` requests from other people, consuming all 50 of your close-votes for the day).
 It's relatively rare that someone routinely uses all of their close-votes only on `cv-pls` requests.
 So, an average of 10 `cv-pls` requests per day is just the maximum which is possibly maintainable, if the user is putting the same number of close-votes into `cv-pls` requests as they are asking from other people by the `cv-pls` requests that they post.
     Any `cv-pls` requests you post which are for questions reported to the room by the various bots (e.g. FireAlarm & SmokeDetector) are not counted when considering the above limits.
 Please indicate in the request reason that the source was one of the bots (e.g. with something similar to "(FireAlarm)" or "(SD report)" added to the request reason).
 Evaluating such questions and determining if a `cv-pls is appropriate is considered a service that is beneficial to the room.
-13. <a id="GEfM-cv-pls-not-stab"></a><a id="notStab"></a>Members are not required to close-vote any particular post you bring up.
+13. <a id="GEfM-cv-pls-not-stab" href="#GEfM-cv-pls-not-stab" class="hover-visible"></a><a id="notStab"></a>Members are not required to close-vote any particular post you bring up.
 Furthermore, do not pressure anyone into doing so. `cv-pls` means "close-vote please", not "close-vote or I'll stab you."
 This applies to all types of requests.
-14. <a id="GEfM-avoid-extended-individual-cv-pls-discussion"></a><a id="limitReqDis"></a>Avoid extended discussion about requests.
+14. <a id="GEfM-avoid-extended-individual-cv-pls-discussion" href="#GEfM-avoid-extended-individual-cv-pls-discussion" class="hover-visible"></a><a id="limitReqDis"></a>Avoid extended discussion about requests.
 We don't have to agree about a close/delete request.
 We're not a democracy.
 However, users posting requests that are blatantly wrong will be told so.
 The final verdict is on the RO team.
-15. <a id="GEfM-no-requests-youre-involved"></a><a id="noSelf"></a>Do not request action on posts or edits where you are involved or where you have a conflict of interest.
+15. <a id="GEfM-no-requests-youre-involved" href="#GEfM-no-requests-youre-involved" class="hover-visible"></a><a id="noSelf"></a>Do not request action on posts or edits where you are involved or where you have a conflict of interest.
     * For questions and answers: You are "involved" in the question and all answers to the question if you are the author of the question or the author of any non-deleted, non-community-wiki answer on the question.
     * For requests about edits, you are involved if you are the author of the post or the author of the edit.
     * Being the author of a proposed duplicate-target question or an answer on the duplicate-target does not, by itself, make you "involved" in a question which you are requesting be closed as a duplicate (i.e. you can request duplicate-closure with a question you asked or answered as the duplicate-target, if that's your only involvement).